CedricLeong/CedricLeong.github.io/_posts/2014-3-3-Hello-World.md

 {% endhighlight %}

 The Election service must record a vote whenever a user thinks they have cast a vote.
-The records should remain consistent when it is accessed concurrently by multiple clients.
+Also, The records should remain consistent when it is accessed concurrently by multiple clients.

+When the client calls the vote method, it has to provide a voter number in the parameter.
+When the voter number is received by the server, it will check the voter number with an array list of voter numbers.
+Therefore the server ensures the user only votes once.
+Java RMI provides call semantics that also helps makes sure a vote is recorded whenever a client sends a call.

+Whenever a client casts a vote.
+The server will save the array of votes into a file.
+The recovery of the votes after a crash is the server reading from the file.

+At first there was an attempt to code in a mutex system.
+This mutex system would act as a method of synchronization similar to how process synchronization is handled in operating systems.
+But, after testing it was seen that mutex isn’t necessary in this program.
+In the program, a client’s vote is essentially added to a data structure such as an array I have in my code.
+When I ensured a voter has a recorded vote, it checks with the server to see if the voter number has already been casted.
+In this, it acts as a synchronization for the server since each client will be checked and the access of array is synchronized already by Java and the OS.

 {% highlight java %}